Ladivcr/Sistemas-Distribuidos/README.md

 > pip3 install MySQLdb
 * **Tweepy: To get the data from Twitter**
 > pip3 install tweepy

+## About our Data Base
+Before, you need to install Server SQL in your machine
+* > sudo apt install mysql-server

+After the install and config, follow the steps for create the Data Base as follow:

+* > CREATE DATA BASE trends;
+* > USE trends;
+* > CREATE TABLE possible_trends(hashtag VARCHAR (280), quantity INT, publication_date DATE);

 **Now, you have the necessary libraries.
 Follow the next steps for use the project**
 * Clone or download this [project](https://github.com/Ladivcr/Sistemas-Distribuidos.git)